WIPACrepo/wipac-dev-json-schema-action/README.md

-# wipac-dev-rest-interface-schema-action
+# wipac-dev-json-schema-action

-GitHub Action Package for Standardizing and Organizing a REST Interface's Schema
+GitHub Action Package for Standardizing and Organizing a Project's JSON Schema / OpenAPI Files